-5 Trigger Type From the drop-down, select the trigger type for this playbook instance: • CLI Log in: Triggers upon Login or Logout events.
-Select either or both. • CLI Log in Failure: Monitor the terminal and trigger on failed user log in attempts. • Cell Connection: Triggered whenever the cellular connection state changes.
-This Trigger type is only compatible with cellular units. • Cell Message: Triggered when an SMS message that matches the user-defined message pattern.
-Cellular units only. • Cell Signal Strength: Triggered if the cellular signal strength moves below a user-defined percentage. • Curl: Periodically attempts to perform a HTTP request using curl and triggers the Playbook reaction based on the results. • Custom Command: Periodically runs a custom Shell command and triggers the Playbook reaction upon failure. • Load: Monitors the system load average and triggers the Playbook if it breaches the user-defined acceptable range. • Memory Usage: Triggered if the system memory usage exceeds the user-defined percentage threshold.
-Network Settings: Monitors network interfaces for specific attributes and triggers a user-defined response when they change. ser Guide • Ping : Periodically pings an address and triggers a 74 user-defined response upon failure.
+Callout # Field Required Information 2 Description Enter a detailed description of the playbook to help others understand what it does.
+3 Status Enable or Disable this playbook instance.
+Select enabled to activate the playbook after you have created it.
+4 Interval Enter the interval, in seconds, of the frequency that this playbook is repeated.
+5 Trigger Type From the drop-down, select the trigger type for this playbook instance: CLI Log in: Triggers upon Login or Logout events.
+Select either or both.
+CLI Log in Failure: Monitor the terminal and trigger on failed user log in attempts.
+Cell Connection: Triggered whenever the cellular connection state changes.
+This Trigger type is only compatible with cellular units.
+Cell Message: Triggered when an SMS message that matches the user-defined message pattern.
+Cellular units only.

+Callout # Field Required Information 5 Trigger Type Cell Signal Strength: Triggered if the cellular signal strength moves below a user-defined percentage.
+Curl: Periodically attempts to perform a HTTP request using curl and triggers the Playbook reaction based on the results.
+Custom Command: Periodically runs a custom Shell command and triggers the Playbook reaction upon failure.
+Load: Monitors the system load average and triggers the Playbook if it breaches the user-defined acceptable range.
+Memory Usage: Triggered if the system memory usage exceeds the user-defined percentage threshold.
+Network Settings: Monitors network interfaces for specific attributes and triggers a user-defined response when they change.
+Ping: Periodically pings an address and triggers a user-defined response upon failure.
+Serial Login: Monitors selected serial ports and triggers a user-defined reaction upon user login and logout events.
+Serial Pattern: Monitors serial ports and triggers a reaction when data matching a pattern is received on specific ports.
+Serial Signal: Monitors selected serial ports and triggers when signals are changed.
 6 CLI Log in Example of a Trigger Type .
 7 Action Follow-up action to be taken when a Playbook is triggered.